yuxi-liu-wired/cheela/src/dragonsegg/interaction4.md

 "Then again," Soother's-Pride said, "if he gets too difficult while he is here, we could arrange for him to flow."

 "No," Soother remonstrated, "I don't think that will be necessary.
-After all, the whole object of my reign is to soothe away these barbaric instincts in my people, so that in future generations they will act in a civilized manner&mdash;as the humans do."
+After all, the whole object of my reign is to soothe away these barbaric instincts in my people, so that in future generations they will act in a civilized manner---as the humans do."

 "Shall it be Deadly-Sting then?"
 Soother's-First asked.